mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/telemetry/index.md

 # <a name="core"></a>Core telemetry
 The [DC/OS Signal](/mesosphere/dcos/2.0/overview/architecture/components/#dcos-signal) component queries the diagnostics service `/system/health/v1/report` endpoint on the leading master and sends this data to [Segment](https://segment.com/docs/) which Mesosphere then uses to track usage metrics and customer support.

-The information reported by DC/OS Signal comes from several components: DC/OS Diagnostics, Apache Mesos, and DC/OS Package Manager (Cosmos).
+The information reported by DC/OS Signal comes from several components: DC/OS Diagnostics, Apache&reg; Mesos&reg;, and DC/OS Package Manager (Cosmos).

 For each category this data is collected: